 Special resources, facilities or equipment necessary

-Students will need access to a computer and the CRPS Moodle Course Management System in order to complete the online course work.
+Students will need access to a computer and the CRPS Google Classroom Course Management System in order to complete the online course work.
 All trip accommodation, food, resources, and equipment is provided by YMCA Camp Chief Hector.

 Risk assessment and Safety